 While many companies and actors have resisted cloud-based computing, they are now starting to see the potential.
 It’s thanks to cloud computing that many businesses have been able to continue functioning throughout the COVID-19 pandemic.

 The pandemic has shown that cloud-based technology has become a critical infrastructure for a lot of industries.
-In 2021, you can expect companies to start spending more cash to safeguard their cloud systems.
+In 2021, cloud security trends show companies starting to spend more cash to safeguard their cloud systems.

 The increased focus on cloud-based solutions also means that hackers are stepping up their game.
 According to The McAfee report, attacks on cloud accounts shot up by 630% in 2020.